 Tobacco Taxes and Duties Legislative Framework

-Tobacco was previously taxed pursuant to the Excise Act.
+Federally tobacco was previously taxed pursuant to the Excise Act.
 However, a new regime in Canada for the federal taxation of tobacco products was introduced in the Excise Act, 2001, which was implemented effective July 1, 2003.

-Tobacco Taxes and Duties Rates
+Federally: Tobacco Taxes & Duties Rates

-Under the Excise Act, 2001, existing rates of excise duty on tobacco products are combined with rates of excise taxes to become a single rate of excise duty.
+Overview - Under the Excise Act, 2001, existing rates of excise duty on tobacco products are combined with rates of excise taxes to become a single rate of excise duty.

 Different rates of duty apply to cigarettes, tobacco sticks, manufactured tobacco, cigars, and raw leaf tobacco (the Excise Act, 2001, does not differentiate between varieties of raw leaf tobacco).
 The duty is imposed at the time of packaging or importation, and is payable by either the tobacco manufacturer or the importer.